 Huge pharmaceutical companies like Gilead have a lot of money they can use to flex their legal muscles.
 We are not afraid to take on tough cases.
 We will represent you throughout the legal process, taking your case all the way to trial, if necessary.

-If you were harmed by Truvada and suffered financial losses, we can prove liability using:
+If you were harmed by Truvada and suffered financial losses, an attorney for Truvada lawsuit litigation with our office can prove liability using:

 - Medical bills and records